yiisoft/docs/guide/en/structure/middleware.md

 }
 ```

-Basic authentication middleware wrote to request `username` attribute so we can access the data if needed.
+Basic authentication middleware wrote to request `username` attribute, so we can access the data if needed.

 To apply middleware to application overall regardless of URL, adjust `src/Provider/MiddlewareProvider.php`: